Phonics Reading Passages

 Read the Decodable Text

-Search for Words within the Decodable Reading Passage
+Search for Words within the Phonics Reading Passage

 Reading Comprehension

-A picture of the back cover of the decodable reading passage.
+A picture of the back cover of the phonics reading passage.
 Students write words with the phonics pattern.
 It is a great way to assess student learning.

 • Facebook